-On this day, Benji Marshall completes a 'full house' of tries against all NRL clubs, while Wally Lewis plays his last Origin, & Sam Thaiday celebrates a birthday.
+On this day, Benji Marshall completes a 'full house' of tries against all NRL clubs, while Wally Lewis plays his last Origin, and Sam Thaiday celebrates a birthday.

-The winner of two Dally M Second Rower of the Year awards, Sam Thaiday also played 34 Tests and 29 Origins in an 11-year rep career.
+Maroons favourite Sam Thaiday is born.
+The winner of two Dally M Second Rower of the Year awards, Thaiday also played 34 Tests and 29 Origins in an 11-year rep career.
 He was just as proud of the three games he played as a member of the Indigenous All-Stars.
 Thaiday was a one-club player with 304 games for the Broncos.

 Queensland wrap up the Origin series with a spine-tingling 14-12 win at Lang Park.
 But the biggest news on the night is Wally Lewis announcing his retirement from Origin football after 31 matches for the Maroons, including seven tries.